ricardokleinklein/deepMultiSpeech/README.md

 ### 1. Preprocessing

 In this step, time-aligned audio and mel-spectrogram features will be extracted.
+As a previous step, the additional files `se_metadata.csv` and `vc_metadata.csv` should be at the root of `${dataset_path}`.
+These files tell the preprocessing pipeline where to find the files of interest.
+They are generated automatically from the files in the directory `${dataset_path}`.

 Usage: